gcsantucci/pyOTR/README.md

 Set it to 1 to include debugging info.

 ### nrays:
-Number of photons to be simulated
+Number of photons to be simulated.

 ### xmax:
 Size of initial square side to randomly generate the photons.